 San Francisco State has developed guidelines to help students, faculty and staff understand how ADTs are verified, and to provide clarification about conditions associated with ADTs.

 Associate Degrees for Transfer (ADT) Roadmaps

-Departments have created degree roadmaps to show a sample pathway for a student who has earned an AA-T or AS-T degree in a similar major.
+Sample pathways (roadmaps) are available for students who earn an AA-T or AS-T degree in a similar major.
 The roadmaps display the 60 units required for graduation from SF State, including units for the major and any additional graduation requirements.
 For those majors, click on the degree title to access the roadmap.
 (Roadmaps are added to this chart on an ongoing basis.)

 For More Information:

 - If you did not complete an AA-T or AS-T from a California community college in a major deemed "similar," consult with your major department about the required pathway to graduation.

 - If you have questions about why a particular AA-T or AS-T is or is not "similar" to a particular SF State degree, contact email@example.com.